OrchardCMS/OrchardCore/src/docs/getting-started/templates/README.md

 ![image](../assets/images/templates/orchard-screencast-1.gif)

 Now that we created a new Web Application we need to add proper dependencies so that this new Web Application be targeted as an Orchard Core application.
+Orchard Core is available for use via two different NuGet meta packages: `OrchardCore.Application.Cms.Core.Targets`, `OrchardCore.Application.Cms.Targets`.
+More details about these packages can be found [here](https://docs.orchardcore.net/en/main/docs/getting-started/starter-recipes/).
+Add these NuGet packages to your Web Application.

 !!! note
     If you want to use the `preview` packages, [configure the OrchardCore Preview url in your Package sources](../preview-package-source.md)

 ![image](../assets/images/templates/orchard-screencast-2.gif)

+After creating a new Web Application, Visual Studio automatically adds `Models`, `Views` and `Controllers` folders with files.
+We can delete them for now.
 Finally, we will need to register Orchard CMS service in our `Program.cs` file like this:

 ```csharp